aws-samples/analyzing-reddit-sentiment-with-aws/README.md

 2. Choose Create bucket

 3. In the Bucket name field, type a unique DNS-compliant name for your new bucket.
-(The example screen shot uses the bucket name admin-created.
-You cannot use this name because S3 bucket names must be unique.)
 Create your own bucket name using the following naming guidelines:

     * The name must be unique across all existing bucket names in Amazon S3